mnedzka/tdd-sec/README.md

 }
 ```

-Note: when using query params or HTML forms we can also
+Note 1: when using query params or HTML forms we can also
 prepare non string input by sending same param multiple times.
-It's then parsed by express and an array.
+It's then parsed by express as an array.

+Note 2: JSON body parser by default is in so-called [strict mode](https://github.com/expressjs/body-parser#strict)
+and only allows for objects and arrays.

 ## Input validation with schema validators [schema_validator]